-Sections 111 and 112 provide two bases for a nonparent to obtain custody or visitation.
+Sections 111 and 112 provide This section provides two bases for a nonparent to obtain custody or visitation.

-The first basis (Section 111) is that the nonparent is a "consistent caretaker" of a child.
-The second basis (Section 112) requires a "substantial relationship" with the child.
+The first basis (Section 111 described in subsection (b) is that the nonparent is a "consistent caretaker" of a child.
+The second basis (Section 112 described in subsection (c) requires a "substantial relationship" with the child.